Goliathuzzzz/OTP_Group6/README.md

 # Qupids - Speed Dating

 **Qupids Speed Dating** is a locally hosted mock implementation of an **automated speed dating system**.
-It streamlines event management by automating **participant enrollment, interest selection, matchmaking, and match display**, reducing the inefficiencies of manual speed dating events.
+It enhances event management by automating **participant enrollment, interest selection, matchmaking, and match display**, reducing the inefficiencies of manual speed dating events.

 ---